v-Representability on a one-dimensional torus at elevated temperatures: Existence of the Minimum

 \section{Existence of the Minimum}

 As discussed in the previous section, we do not only need a non-empty subdifferential of $F_\mathrm{DM}^\beta(\rho)$ to get $v$-representability but also that the minimum in the definition of $F_\mathrm{DM}^\beta(\rho)$ (Eq.~\eqref{eq:F_DM-const-search}) exists.
-This minimizer must then be the Gibbs state $\Gamma_v$, where $v$ is just the potential that yields $\rho$.
+This minimizer is then the Gibbs state $\Gamma_v$, where $v$ is just the potential that yields $\rho$.
 In the following we show this for all $\rho\in \affspace_{>0}$.
-To do so, we make use of the relative entropy which is defined as
+To do so, we make use of the relative entropy which for two non-negative trace class operators $A$, $B$ with $\ker B \subset \ker A$ is defined as